tobixen/plann/README.md

 * weekday instead of an ISO date (this seems supported already by dateutil.parser.parse)
 * clock time without the date; event will be assumed to start within 24 hours.

-Alternatively, endtime or duration can be given through options (not supported as of 0.12)
+Alternatively, endtime or duration can be given through options

 ### Getting out customized information through --todo-template and --event-template